 Choosing the Right Reel for Inshore Fishing Is Crucial

 Before we get to the list – compiled after some lengthy research – I would like to give you a few comparisons if you are newer to inshore fishing.
 However, if you’re old hat and want to skip the basics, head on down to the list and check out the pros and cons of each of our selections.

 Even though both freshwater and saltwater fishing share a lot of similarities, the differences are significant and should affect your reel buying decisions.
 Also, because a good amount of gear doesn’t effectively translate from one to the other, you will need a new rigging set up if you are looking to get into the ocean side of things.

-With that being said, the following are some key points to keep in mind when buying a spinning reel for inshore fishing:
+With that being said, the following are some key points to keep in mind when searching for the best spinning reel for your inshore fishing:

 1. Salt is very damaging and hard on gear.

 This is one thing I definitely did not anticipate, but however medicinal the salty sea air is for you, it’s not very healthy for anything metal or wood.
 Rust, dry rot, calcification, and a whole other host of issues are concerns for your tackle.

 Cleaning and maintenance of reels, especially, require awareness of the corrosive effects of coastal environments.
 This could mean that you might want to look into a reel that is easy to disassemble and clean.

 2. The variety of species is huge, and your gear selection might need to grow to accommodate it.

 This one is a bit of a no-brainer, and maybe I’m just slow on the uptake, but I wasn’t necessarily prepared for it.
 Ocean-dwelling fish by and large are significantly larger than those in freshwater with few exceptions.
 Additionally, saltwater fish vary in size and behavior widely based on species.
 Snapper and tarpon require very different line and lures.